 There were a number of unbuilt Hellcat derivatives:

 * The Hellcat was heavily used by the British Royal Navy's Fleet Air Arm (FAA).
 A total of 252 F6F-3s was supplied beginning in March 1943.
-The FAA had originally wanted to call it the "Gannet F.I (Fighter Mark I)", but by this time they were realizing that changing the names of Yank aircraft in their service caused more confusion than it was worth, and so the aircraft was simply called the "Hellcat F.I".
+The FAA had originally wanted to call it the "Gannet F.I (Fighter Mark I)" -- but by that time they were realizing that changing the names of Yank aircraft in British service caused more confusion than it was worth, and so the aircraft was simply called the "Hellcat F.I".

 The Hellcat Is did not participate in the Normandy invasion in June 1944, but the EMPEROR did participate in the invasion of southern France in August.
 US Navy Hellcats also fought in that operation, flying from the "jeep" carriers KASAAN BAY and TULAGI.
 The Hellcats performed strikes and shot down a handful of German aircraft.

 By this time, the FAA was receiving the F6F-5, with deliveries running to a total of 930.
 Most were "Hellcat F.II" fighters, with some unknown number fitted with four extended launch rails under each wing, for a total of eight, to carry British "60-pounder" (27 kilogram) unguided rockets.
 About 70 of the Hellcat IIs were F6F-5N night fighters, these being given the British designation of "Hellcat NF.II".
 Blackburn Aircraft also converted a number of fighters to a photo-reconnaissance standard, with three cameras in the rear fuselage.
 These machines were given the designation "Hellcat PR.II (Photo-Reconnaissance Mark II)" if they were unarmed and "Hellcat FR.II (Fighter-Reconnaissance Mark II)" if they retained their guns.